Wine Courses FAQ

-Attendance is taken at each class so there is no need to call or email us in advance if you are going to be away.
+For regularly scheduled course dates as part of a multi-day course, students are not required to advise of any absence.
+Attendance is taken at the start of each day.
+No compensation will be provided for non-attendance.
 Likewise, should your schedule require you to leave a class early, you are welcome to do so as long as it does not interrupt the presentations.
 If you miss any portion of a class, it will be up to you to ensure that you have read the textbook and are prepared for the exam.
 All exam questions come from the textbook.

 Please note that instructors are unable to provide copies of their presentation materials but will be happy to answer any questions you may have regarding the course content.

 If a student is unable to attend a previously scheduled exam, they must notify Fine Vintage in writing to firstname.lastname@example.org no later than 14 days prior to the exam date.
 If the notification of non-attendance for an exam is received within less than 14 days before the exam date, the student must provide a letter of exemption (e.g. doctor’s note) no later than 3 days after the exam is held.

 Please click here to view the Fine Vintage Attendance Policy.

 Can I bring a friend to the course or can someone take my spot if I have an emergency and am unable to attend?